Costa Rica Digital Nomad Visa — 2026 Update

 FAQs

-Can I apply for the Costa Rica Digital Nomad Visa while I’m still outside the country?
+Do I need a job to apply for the Costa Rica Digital Nomad Visa?

 Can I get help applying for the Costa Rica Digital Nomad Visa?